 With persistence and zeal, I would make it as an artist instilled in my head, and over 21 years later (since 1998 and enormous thanks for the support of many wonderful people around me, family, friends, art enthusiasts and collectors alike), I continue to live my dream as a full-time professional 'Originals-Only' Canadian Artist.

-It might be the hardest job I've had - being an artist, although, opportunities working in amazing corporations and companies prior (as a Team Lead, Associate, Executive Assistant) allowed me exceptional and demanding careers to learn much about business.
-When I look back at all I have done in my life so far, those jobs with great mentors certainly have helped me to where I am today in business; and being an artist, to me, well, it is the best job ever!
+Being the hardest job I've held, being an artist, although, the opportunities working in amazing corporations and companies prior (as a Team Lead, Associate, Executive Assistant) allowed me exceptional and demanding careers to learn much about business; great mentors along the way.
+When I look back at all I have done in my life so far, those jobs with great mentors certainly have helped me to where I am today in business.
+Being an artist, to me, it is the best job ever!
 Together with community involvement opportunities, sure makes my creative venture all the more interesting and rewarding.

-Additional to what is shown on this page (engaging in some really awesome work together with United Way, Easter Seals of Canada, Upper Canada District School Board, Grenville Christian College, Palliative Care, and Community Primary and Health Care, and of late (2017-2019 to date), I have been giving through my art to Heart & Stroke during the Christmas season and to Pelham Libraries toward students enrolled in art programs by means of sales from exhibiting over the Mother's Day weekend.
-In recent times (2019), I have added Canadian Blood Services to my repertoire of Community Involvement, with a portion of my sales going go to this important organization at year-end.
+Additional to what is shown on this page (engaging in some really awesome work together with United Way, Easter Seals of Canada, Upper Canada District School Board, Grenville Christian College, Palliative Care, and Community Primary and Health Care, and of late - 2017-2019 to date!), I have been giving through my art to Heart & Stroke during the Christmas season and to Pelham Libraries toward students enrolled in art programs by means of sales from exhibiting over the Mother's Day weekend and in recent times (2019), Canadian Blood Services I've added to my repertoire of Community Involvement, with a portion of my sales going go to this important organization at year-end.
 Notably, this organization helped me in a time of need and saved my life.
 Whilst I am regular blood donor, being a part of Canada's LifeLine, I am happy to help this organization through what I am so passionate about in my life, my art.

 Whether it is time or money, or in other ways, I think there is always a way to help.
-Regardless of how much or little, it makes a huge positive difference.
+Regardless of how much or little, it makes a huge and very positive difference all around.

 - Barbara Simpson